MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/delegate-ad-fs-pshell-access.md

 ### Grant the gMSA Account admin rights

-If the farm is using delegated administration, grant the gMSA Account admin rights by adding it to the existing group which has delegated admin access.
+If the farm is using delegated administration, grant the gMSA Account admin rights by adding it to the existing group, which has delegated admin access.

 If the farm isn't using delegated administration, grant the gMSA account admin rights by making it the local administration group on all of the AD FS servers.